domi-ninja/t3sharp/README.md

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app` and integrated with a C# ASP.NET Core backend.

+## How polished is this

+This is a rough draft, PRs welcome

 ## C# Backend Integration

 This frontend connects to a C# ASP.NET Core backend API.
 The backend provides OpenAPI/Swagger documentation that we use to generate TypeScript types and function signatures automatically.